 For instance, if someone puts into Google “dentist in city name” Search ads for local dental offices would be triggered.

 Search ads use a pay-per-click (PPC), model.
 This means you pay whenever someone clicks on your ad.
 The amount you pay is determined by a process known as the ad auction.
+Paying per click makes it very important to be using the best PPC managment services from an agency with a proven track record.

 The ad auction is also used to determine the position of your ad, based on the maximum amount of money you’re willing to pay per click, as well as your Quality Score.
 The higher your Quality Score, the lower your cost per click will be; i.e. if you have an excellent Quality Score, your ad could be placed in the top position even if your maximum bid is low, whereas someone with a lower Quality Score may have to raise their maximum bid significantly to get a decent position for their ad.